vash2695/StreamAssistCC/README.md

 # Stream Assist CC

+# NOTE: I make changes to this frequently that may break things!
+Use at your own risk.

 This fork is an attempt at implementing continued conversation and other features within Stream Assist.

 Features added so far: